zenoss/zenoss-go-sdk/health/README.md

 ### Collection

 After you done with inititalization you can call collector in any part of your program and collect any health data that you want.
-You can even send a [message](#message) per target.
+You can even send a [message](#message) per component.

 ```go
 collector, err := health.GetCollectorSingleton()